Miss Lady Hawk Herself: Plot

 In the small community of Easttown, Pennsylvania, Detective Mare Sheehan is annoyed to wake up to attend a prowler case.
 At the police station, Chief Carter tells Mare that, given that the department has failed to find a girl named Katie Bailey after one year, they are facing pressure from Katie's mother, Dawn, who scolds them in the news.
 As such, the case is re-opened with a new detective coming in to assist.

 After injuring herself by following drug addict Freddie Hanlon for a robbery, Mare visits her mother Helen, teenage daughter Siobhan, and 4-year-old grandson Drew; his father is Mare's son Kevin, who has passed away.
 She is shocked to learn that they accepted to attend the new engagement party of her ex-husband Frank.
 She attends the 25th anniversary reunion of her high school basketball teammates, who won their state championship win, with her friend Lori Ross.
 She runs into Dawn, who refuses to acknowledge her.
 Afterwards, Mare goes to a bar, where she chats with a man named Richard Ryan, an author who has recently moved to the area, and they end up having sex.

 Erin McMenamin, a teenage single mother, hands her baby to the father, Dylan, for a weekend visit.
 Erin dislikes his new girlfriend Brianna, and is insulted when she asks for money for an ear surgery for the baby.
 That night, Erin leaves for a party, where she hopes to meet with a man she has been chatting with.
 However, this is revealed to be a catfishing prank, orchestrated by Brianna and Dylan.
 Brianna brutally beats Erin, until Siobhan, who was also attending the party, defends her.
-Humilliated, Erin walks into the woods alone.
+Humiliated, Erin walks into the woods alone.

 The following morning, Erin's lifeless and naked body is found in a creek.
 Mare is awakening after sleeping with her grandson, when she is shocked to see Kevin for a brief moment.
 She is subsequently called on the phone, surprised.